Agfa Karat 2.8 v.1

 The Agfa Karat 12 was nearly identical to Karat 2.8 v.2 but had 'Karat 12' engraved in the top plate.
 They still came with a Compur-Rapid shutter.
 Quite a few small variations exist, some have flat shutter cocking levers similar to the Karat 2.8, (later) others have round cocking levers.
 Some have flash sync sockets, which could be located either top right or top left of the shutter housing, others have no flash sync.
 Both straight and mushroom-shaped release buttons can be found.

 Early production had five-digit lens serial # which largely overlap with that of the Karat 2.8 v2.
 However, most have lens serial# of around 2,000,000, which partially overlap with those of the first Karat 36.
 It thus appears both models were made at the same time and the Karat 12 were marked as such to distinguish them from the Karat 36.

 This version has Karat 12 engraved in the top plate.
 It has a Schneider-Kreuznach Karat-Xenar 50mm f/2.8 #2046603, but examples with 5-digit serial# could also be found.

-As a bonus, here's an ad I made inspired by an Agfa Karat ad from 1941 in German.
+As a bonus for if you made it to the end of this page, here's an photo I made inspired by an Agfa Karat advertisement from 1941 in German.
 It features some of the Karats in my collection.
-This ad proves that the Agfa Karat 2.8 was already in production at the begnning of WWII, as it was shown with the other Karat models in production at that time (late per-war models of Karat 3.5 and Karat 4.5).
-The original can be found on karat-kamaras.de (under Atiquariat - Werbung, the site does not allow direct links).
+This ad proves that the Agfa Karat 2.8 was already in production at the beginning of WWII, as it was shown with the other Karat models in production at that time (late pre-war models of Karat 3.5 and Karat 4.5).
+The original can be found on karat-kamaras.de (under Atiquariat - Werbung, the site does not support direct links).